API Reference¶

 ¶

-Get a file system target.
+Get a file target.

 | PARAMETER | DESCRIPTION |